 POSTER/T-SHIRT HISTORY & ARCHIVES

 Explore our on-demand merchandise including, tanks, tees, sweatshirts, water bottles, posters and more.
-Current and past year designs are now available!
+Current 2021 Bloom products are available now.
+A small selection of past year designs are also now available!

 ABOUT THE POSTER AND T-SHIRT ART

 Since the beginning of the Summer Solstice Celebration, there has been a flier or poster announcing the Celebration to the community.
 Michael Gonzales, the originator of the Solstice Celebration, designed the early fliers and posters.
 Since the first poster competition in 1974, local artists have submitted their artwork in January or February and we have a show featuring the submitted artwork and encourage the community to vote for their favorite.
 Sales of our Poster, T-Shirt and Hats generate revenue that contributes towards producing the Solstice Celebration Festival and Parade.

 Katreece Montgomery was selected as the winner of the 2020 Santa Barbara Summer Solstice t-shirt and poster contest for Beautiful Earth.

 Katreece said "I have dabbled in various areas of art and design throughout my life, but my true passion has always been in illustration.
 I especially love drawing whimsical botanicals and food.
 Beautiful Earth was inspired by my parent's beautiful Santa Barbara garden.
 I am beyond thrilled and honored to be selected, thank you!"

 David Mark Lane was selected as the winner of the 2019 Santa Barbara Summer Solstice t-shirt and poster contest for Wonder.